America’s Orthodox Jews Are Selling A Ton Of The Products You Buy On Amazon

 “One of the biggest misunderstandings is that Orthodox Jews are somehow technophobic or avoid technology, and that’s not and has never been a part of Orthodox culture,” he said.
 “While there may be certain similarities in regards to technology, there is no opposition.”

 Mordechai Lightstone, a Chabad rabbi and the founder of founder of Tech Tribe a group for young Jews in Tech and digital media, told BuzzFeed News that the Orthodox Jewish community has a long history of using technology to fit its needs.
-In the 1970s, a group of Hasidic students patched together a working international phone system that could broadcast a talk by Rabbi Menachem M. Schneerson, a leader of the Chabad-Lubavitch movement at the time.
+In the 1970s, a group of Hasidic students patched together a working international phone system that could broadcast a talk by Rabbi Menachem M. Schneerson, the leader of the Chabad-Lubavitch movement.
 The group of teens cobbled together a phone network to send the talk around the world.
 Schneerson pushed the new technology on the grounds that “everything was created by G-d to serve his purpose in creation.”

 Not all Orthodox leaders are so sanguine about the march of communications technology.
 Some leaders in the Orthodox community have called the internet the greatest threat to their religious lives.
 In 2012, more than 40,000 Orthodox Jews rallied in New York City’s Citi Field to decry what they called “filth” on the internet, like pornography.
 An organizer told reporters outside the stadium that “The siren song of the internet entices us!
 It brings out the worst in us!”
 And yet, the event was broadcast online.